 - Denial – This is common after a bereavement.
 Emotions can become so overwhelming that it can be difficult to come to terms with what has happened.

-- Anger – It’s perfectly normal to feel anger in times of loss, but often people try to keep this stage of grief hidden.
-This can be anger towards the person or thing that has been lost or to the ones left behind.
+- Anger – This is one of the crucial stages of grief in kids, and it’s perfectly normal to feel anger in times of loss, but often people try to keep this stage of grief hidden.
+This can be anger towards the person or thing that has been lost or towards the ones left behind.

 - Depression – The mix of emotions that usually accompanies the grieving process can typically lead to feelings of depression, anxiety and loneliness.

 - Acceptance and hope – Humans, by nature, crave contact, connection and support and want to feel part of a tribe.
-We are better as a tribe than we are as individuals so at some stage in the grieving process individuals to reconnect with loved ones again.
+We are better as a tribe than we are as individuals, so at some stage in the grieving process, individuals need to reconnect with loved ones again.
 Accepting loss means understanding that whilst the situation can’t be changed, an individual has some control over how they choose to respond.
 This stage can take some people a long time to reach.

-- Processing grief – There is no right or wrong way to grieve, the grieving process is completely individual.
+- Processing grief – There is no right or wrong way to process grief in childhood; the grieving process is completely individual.
 It is important that an individual grieves in their own way and at their own pace.

 It is important to note that an individual will unlikely go through each of these stages in order.
-They are often experienced at different times and, often, the stages will repeat many times.
-It is common for feelings to change and take hold unexpectedly during early stages of grief.
+They are often experienced at different times, and, often, the stages of grief for kids experiencing grief will repeat many times.
+It is common for feelings to change and take hold unexpectedly during the early stages of grief.

 The Grieving Brain

-After someone has died, the body releases hormones and chemicals which triggers our “fight or flight” response.
+After someone has died, the body releases hormones and chemicals which trigger our “fight or flight” response.
 Each day, small reminders of the loss can once again trigger this same stress response.
-The left prefrontal cortex (our intellectual mind) takes a bit of a backseat and the primitive mind takes over.
+In the grieving brain, the left prefrontal cortex (our intellectual mind) takes a bit of a backseat, and the primitive mind takes over.
 The primitive mind only responds within the primitive parameters of depression, anxiety, anger or a combination of all three.
 This can result in heightened anxiety and an inability to ‘think straight’.

 - The Left Prefrontal Cortex.
 This is often referred to as the ‘Intellectual Mind’.
 In this area of the brain, we tend to get things right in life, come up with answers based on a proper assessment and are generally very positive.
 In grief, this area of the brain becomes UNDERACTIVE.